danclaytondev/recipe-hub/src/content/recipes/veggie-chili.md

 ## Instructions

+### 1. Prepare the Vegetables
-1. **Preparation**: Roughly dice the bell pepper and onion.
-Finely chop the jalapeños, habaneros, and garlic cloves.
+- Roughly dice the pepper and onion.
+- Finely chop the jalapeños, habaneros, and garlic cloves.

+### 2. Fry the Vegetables
-2. **Sauté Vegetables**: Heat a large Dutch oven over medium heat and add enough olive oil to cover the bottom.
-Once hot, add the bell pepper, jalapeños, and onion along with a pinch of salt.
+- Heat a large pan over medium heat and add enough oil to cover the bottom.
+- Once hot, add the pepper, jalapeños, and onion with a pinch of salt.
 Sauté for 3 minutes until fragrant and slightly softened.

-3. **Add Garlic and Habanero**: Add the chopped garlic and habaneros to the pot and sauté for an additional 30 seconds until fragrant.
+- Add the chopped garlic and habaneros to the pot and sauté for an additional 30 seconds until fragrant.

-4. **Incorporate Spices and Tomato Paste**: Stir in 1 tablespoon each of tomato paste and cocoa powder, and ½ tablespoon each of chili powder, cumin, and smoked paprika.
-Mix well for about 30 seconds until the mixture is well combined and dark in color.
+### 3. Add Spices and Tomato Paste
+- Stir in the tomato paste, cocoa powder, chili powder, cumin, and smoked paprika.
+Mix for about 30 seconds until dark and fragrant.

+### 4. Add Liquids and Lentils
-5. **Add Liquids and Lentils**: Pour in the vegetable stock and canned tomatoes.
-Gently crush the tomatoes with your spoon to break them up.
-Bring the mixture to a boil.
+- Pour in the vegetable stock and canned tomatoes.
+- Gently crush the tomatoes with your spoon to break them up.

-6. **Cook Lentils**: Once boiling, add the red lentils.
-Stir to combine, reduce the heat to medium-low, cover, and let it simmer gently for 20 minutes, stirring every 5 minutes to prevent sticking.
+- Bring the mixture to a boil, then add the red lentils.
+- Stir to combine, reduce the heat to medium-low, cover, and let it simmer gently for 20 minutes, stirring every 5 minutes.

+### 5. Add the Beans
-7. **Add Beans**: After 20 minutes, add the black beans along with their liquid.
-Drain and rinse the kidney beans before adding them to the pot.
-Stir everything together and let it simmer uncovered for 10 minutes to heat the beans through.
+- Add the black beans along with their liquid.
+- Drain and rinse the kidney beans, then add them to the pot.
+- Stir well and let the chili simmer uncovered for 10 minutes.

+### 6. Season the Chili
-8. **Season to Taste**: Add a few dashes of Worcestershire sauce and Tabasco sauce.
-Taste the chili and adjust the seasoning as needed with salt and additional spices.
-If desired, add the juice of half a lime for acidity or a small amount of brown sugar for sweetness.
-Adjust these optional ingredients to your personal taste.
+- Add a few dashes of Worcestershire sauce and Tabasco sauce.
+- Taste the chili and adjust the seasoning with salt and additional spices as needed.
+- Optionally, add lime juice for acidity or a small amount of brown sugar for sweetness.

+### 7. Serve
-9. **Serve**: Once seasoned to your liking, serve the chili on its own or over rice.
-Top with your choice of cheese, sour cream, and chopped scallions.
+- Serve the chili on its own or over rice.
+- Garnish with cheese, sour cream, and chopped scallions, if desired.